 Why do phoneme-preserving prompts trigger such strong memorization across both audio and video generation models?
 We hypothesize that this phenomenon arises not merely from overfitting to training data, but from the central role that lyrics and rhythm play in the structure of the songs we evaluated.
-In particular, the rap and Christmas songs we tested --- such as \textit{Lose Yourself} and \textit{Jingle Bell Rock} --- are characterized by tightly coupled lyrical phrasing, rhyme schemes, and rhythmic repetition.
-In these genres, the lyrics are not peripheral embellishments but serve as the primary driver of musical identity.
+In particular, the rap and iconic pop we tested are characterized by tightly coupled lyrical phrasing, rhyme schemes, and rhythmic repetition.
+In these genres, the lyrics are not peripheral embellishments but serve as a core driver of musical identity.